Sheetaltkr/Credit_Risk_Analysis/README.md

 ### Purpose

+- Perform Credit Risk Analysis by building and evaluating several machine learning models or algorithms for Fast lending, a peer to peer lending services company.
+The dataset to     be used is credit card credit dataset from LendingClub.
+  The Tasks to be accomplished are:
+    - Oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+    - Use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.

+- Compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk
+- Evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.

 ### Results:
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.